MoviebaseApp/tmdb-kotlin/README.md

 <hr>

-# TMDB API
+# TMDB Kotlin
-TMDB API is a **Kotlin Multiplatform** library for fetching movies, TV shows, episodes, and all relevant information.
+TMDB Kotlin is a **Kotlin Multiplatform** library for fetching movies, TV shows, episodes, and all relevant information.

 * Written in Kotlin native with ktor from the ground up.
 * Support for Android, iOS, desktop, and web applications.